Gumby: Reception and legacy

+In 1985 a pizza chain featuring Gumby, "Gumby's Pizza & Wings," opened in Southwest Gainesville, Florida, near the University of Florida, and then expanded across the Southern, Midwestern, and Northeastern United States.
+Usually located near college campuses, they feature a signature dish named after Gumby's friend called "Pokey Stix."

 In 1993, TV Guide named Gumby the best cartoon series of the 1950s in its issue celebrating 40 years of television.

 Beginning in 1994, the Library of Congress used Gumby as a "spokescharacter" for Adventures into Books: Gumby's World, a traveling exhibition promoting the Center for the Book's national reading campaign from 1997 to 2000.
 By the end of the 1990s, Gumby and Pokey had also appeared in various commercials for Cheerios cereal, with Gumby voiced by Stephen A. Buckley.

 On August 4, 2006, the Center for Puppetry Arts in Atlanta opened Art Clokey's Gumby: The First Fifty Years.
 This exhibition featured many of the original puppets and sets, along with screening of Clokey's films.
 This event was conceived by David Scheve of T.D.A.
 Animation and Joe Clokey of Premavision, and was one of several exhibits that opened around the country, celebrating the 50th anniversary of The Gumby Show.
 The children's book Gumby Goes to the Sun was also published that year to commemorate the anniversary.
 The book was originally created in the 1980s by Clokey's daughter, Holly Harman (who voiced Gumby's sister, Minga, in the 1988 series).

 In 2007, the Gumby comic book series was nominated for two Eisner Awards, Best New Series and Best Publication for a Young Audience, and won the latter.
 A Gumby graphic novel titled Gumby: 50 Shades of Clay was released in 2017.

 On October 12, 2011, a Google Doodle acknowledged Art Clokey's 90th birthday.
 It was composed of a toy block with a "G" and five clay balls in the Google colors.
 Clicking each ball revealed the Blockheads, Prickle, Goo, Gumby, and Pokey.

 On December 21, 2019, Eddie Murphy reprised his role while hosting Saturday Night Live during a sketch on "Weekend Update".